Information for Small Businesses That Have Been Affected

 First Draw Loans are for borrowers that did not previously receive a PPP loan and can be used to help fund payroll costs, including benefits.
 Funds can also be used to pay for mortgage interest, rent, utilities, worker protection costs related to COVID-19, uninsured property damage costs caused by looting or vandalism during 2020, and certain supplier costs and expenses for operations.

-If you are planning to submit a First Draw Borrower Application, you can prepare for the application process by reading the Program Overview and gathering the First Draw List of Required PPP Application Documentation.
+If you are submitting a First Draw Borrower Application, you can prepare for the application process by reading the Program Overview and gathering the First Draw List of Required PPP Application Documentation.

 Second Draw Loans